enkidevs/curriculum/JavaScript/React/what-is-state.md

 }
 ```

-The snippet above will update the `state` 1 second after construction.
+The snippet above will update the `state` one second after construction.
 Specifically, `this.state.text` is changed to `World`.

 `render`ing our component now, we'll first see `"Hello"` which will change to `"World"` after one second.